Configuration and Discovery

 Image of the Add Devices wizard, page 2

-1. On the Credentials page, locate and select the SNMP credential and the Basic/Snippet credential you created.
+1. On the Credentials page, locate and select the SNMP credential and the Basic/Snippet credential or the SOAP/XML credential you created.

 1. Click Next.
 The Discovery Session Details page of the Add Devices wizard appears: